ilyes-pic/RENAULT/ADMIN_README.md

-# ZORRAGA Admin Section - Complete Management System
+# GROUPE RENAULT Admin Section - Complete Management System

 ## Overview

-The ZORRAGA Admin section is a comprehensive, modern, and ergonomic administration panel designed to manage the complete automotive hierarchy: **Brands → Models → Motorisations**.
+The GROUPE RENAULT Admin section is a comprehensive, modern, and ergonomic administration panel designed to manage the complete automotive hierarchy: **Brands → Models → Motorisations**.
 It follows the same design system and theme (dark/light mode) as the main application, with a sophisticated three-tier management structure.

 ## Features